alexed1/LightningFlowComponents/flow_screen_components/lookupFSC/README.md

 Here's an example of a configured component:
 <img width="353" alt="screen shot 2018-02-11 at 8 48 18 pm" src="https://user-images.githubusercontent.com/3140883/36083917-ed8c32ca-0f6c-11e8-956d-82c674a92495.png">

+## NEW PARAMETER - Default Value Usage ##

+You can enter a default value for the input field (I2_Display Which Field).
+When provided, it will override any WhereClause and display the default value as Placeholder text in the input field.
+You will still need to select the dropdown then select the single value that is displayed.
+If you start to overtype the input field, the default value will be cleared and the WhereClause (if provided) will be reset and the field will act like a normal filtered lookup with search.

 ## Where Clause Usage ##
 Input is dependent on the fields available for the object selected for "Object Name".